saunak1994/SNNforMNIST/README.txt

 $ python paramGenerator.py <parameter name> <start_value> <end_value> <step_value>

-This will generate parameter files having default parameter values and concerned parameters ranging from start value to end value (both included) each seperated by the step value and output the number of simulations required to loop over all the files.
+This will generate parameter files having default parameter values and concerned parameter ranging from start value to end value (both included) each separated by the step value and output the number of simulations required to loop over all the files.